Music hall: Decline

 Music hall continued during the interwar period, no longer the single dominant form of popular entertainment in Britain.
 The improvement of cinema, the development of radio, and the cheapening of the gramophone damaged its popularity greatly.
 It now had to compete with jazz, swing and big band dance music.
-Licensing restrictions also changed its character.

 In 1914, the London County Council (LCC) enacted that drinking be banished from the auditorium into a separate bar and, during 1923, the separate bar was abolished by parliamentary decree.
 The exemption of the theatres from this latter act prompted some critics to denounce this legislation as an attempt to deprive the working classes of their pleasures, as a form of social control, whilst sparing the supposedly more responsible upper classes who patronised the theatres (though this could be due to the licensing restrictions brought about due to the Defence of the Realm Act 1914, which also applied to public houses).
 Even so, the music hall gave rise to such major stars as George Formby, Gracie Fields, Max Miller, Will Hay, and Flanagan and Allen during this period.

 In the mid-1950s, rock and roll, whose performers initially topped music hall bills, attracted a young audience who had little interest in the music hall acts, while driving the older audience away.
 The final demise was competition from television, which grew popular after the Queen's coronation was televised.
 Some music halls tried to retain an audience by putting on striptease acts.
 In 1957, the playwright John Osborne delivered this elegy:

 Moss Empires, the largest British music hall chain, closed the majority of its theatres in 1960, closely followed by the death of music hall stalwart Max Miller in 1963, prompting one contemporary to write that: "Music-halls ... died this afternoon when they buried Max Miller".
 Miller himself had sometimes said that the genre would die with him.
 Many music hall performers, unable to find work, fell into poverty; some did not even have a home, having spent their working lives living in digs between performances.

-Stage and film musicals, however, continued to be influenced by the music hall idiom, including Oliver!, Dr Dolittle and My Fair Lady.
+Stage and film musicals, however, continued to be influenced by the music hall idiom, including Oliver!, Doctor Dolittle and My Fair Lady.
 The BBC series The Good Old Days, which ran for thirty years, recreated the music hall for the modern audience, and the Paul Daniels Magic Show allowed several speciality acts a television presence from 1979 to 1994.
 Aimed at a younger audience, but still owing a lot to the music hall heritage, was the late-1970s’ television series, The Muppet Show.